 You also need to check if any of your guests have specific cultural dietary requirements.
 They may maintain a particular religious belief system that requires certain things to be emitted from their diet, certain foods to be blessed or that they take a moral or ethical position on things such as meat and dairy products and require vegan and vegetarian options.
 Again, your caterer will need to know well beforehand to make sure the guests are catered for.

 Last, but by no means least, you should also check what type of food is most befitting of your hungry audience and the particular event you’re catering for!
 You may be catering for super fit athletes who demand lots of protein and are averse to cream cakes; your guests may have spent all day team-building in the cold and want hot food like chilli con carne and curry to fill them up and warm them up.
 Or if the event is a serious sit-down corporate meeting, a civilised finger food buffet would be more appropriate.
 Then consider would your guests like traditional buffet food such as sandwiches and savouries or would they prefer something more contemporary?
-Or different, such as tapas?
+Or different, such as hot food?

 Whatever your occasion and whoever you are catering for, it’s the guests that will eat so make sure you have as many bases covered as possible.
 It’s not easy catering for lots of different people but keeping these points in mind should bring you closer to organising an event that is as satisfying and memorable for its catering as possible.